NGenetzky/espa-bulk-downloader/README.md

 Automatically downloads all completed espa scenes.
 Each scene is downloaded to the `--target_directory` and organized by order.

 # Installation
-* Note: Thses were tested with python 2.7.
+* Note: These were tested with python 2.7.

 * Clone this repository: